Zac-Digital/fh-services/src/shared/shared-kernel/README.md

 # fh-shared-kernel

-DDD shared kernel for the family hubs projects containing artefacts that can be shared across projects.
+DDD shared kernel for the family hubs projects containing artifacts that can be shared across projects.

 # FamilyHubs Shared Kernel